Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Proof of Theorem

 \section{Proof of Theorem \ref{thm-3D-SNSE}}

-This section consists of two parts: we provide in Section \ref{subs-3D-NSE-preliminary} some preliminary estimates on the limit equation \eqref{3D-NSE-limit} and on the approximating equations \eqref{3D-NSE-cut-off} with cut-off, together with a stability estimate on the nonlinearity (see Proposition \ref{prop-nonlin-3D}); the proof of Theorem \ref{thm-3D-SNSE} is given in Section \ref{subs-3D-NSE-proof}, where we estimate the blow-up probability by using the mild formulations of both approximating equations and limit equation, as well as the key ingredient \eqref{thm-Ito-corrector.2}.
+This section consists of two parts: we provide in Section \ref{subs-3D-NSE-preliminary} some preliminary estimates on the limit equation \eqref{3D-NSE-limit} and on the approximating equations \eqref{3D-NSE-cut-off} with cut-off, together with stability estimates on the nonlinearity (see Propositions \ref{prop-nonlin-3D} and \ref{prop-nonlin-3D-1}); the proof of Theorem \ref{thm-3D-SNSE} is given in Section \ref{subs-3D-NSE-proof}, where we estimate the blow-up probability by using the mild formulations of both approximating equations and limit equation, as well as the key ingredient \eqref{thm-Ito-corrector.2}.